missdays/battleship/README.md

 - Accept user input
 - Player can select board size and number of ships
 - Show score and player's name
 - Must enter numbers only
-- Can enter the same guess
 - Player cannot see where the computer's ships are